-Welcome to the University of Central Missouri.
-As you peruse the pages of this catalog, you will learn more about our exciting array of nationally and internationally known academic programs.
-We also hope this publication will serve as a guide, helping you to discover the advantages of a UCM education, while showing you how the university can help you achieve your career goals.
+As you browse through this catalog, you will learn more about our exciting variety of nationally and internationally known academic programs.
+We also intend for this publication to serve as a guide to discovering the advantages of a UCM education by showing you how the university can help you achieve your career goals.